Bobliuuu/RAIdology/README.md

 ## Roles and Tasks:

-Jerry: Focuses on model training, potentially using QLoRa.
+**Jerry:** Focuses on model training, potentially using QLoRa.
 He will also port the model onto platforms like GCP, help with the fine-tuning of the LLM, and conduct research for the project pitch.
-Williams: Tasked with setting up the LLM using voiceflow, defining the workflow, and minting an NFT of the ultrasound.
+**William:** Tasked with setting up the LLM using voiceflow, defining the workflow, and minting an NFT of the ultrasound.
 He might also work on developing a mobile app.
-Vivian: Will be responsible for creating Flask endpoints, connecting them to Next.js, and setting up a base page for image uploading and interaction with the GPT chatbot.
+**Vivian**: Will be responsible for creating Flask endpoints, connecting them to Next.js, and setting up a base page for image uploading and interaction with the GPT chatbot.
-Skylar: Entrusted with designing a visually appealing landing page and adding various frontend components to enhance the user experience.
+**Skylar:** Entrusted with designing a visually appealing landing page and adding various frontend components to enhance the user experience.
-The team also discussed the feasibility of expanding the scope to include other radiology images like X-rays or body scans and deliberated on the specific insights the system should offer.
+We also discussed the feasibility of expanding the scope to include other radiology images like X-rays or body scans and deliberated on the specific insights the system should offer.

 ## Next Steps